-Florida sports betting is currently illegal, and it will likely remain that way for the foreseeable future.
-Lawmakers in the state have made some recent attempts to legalize sports betting, but the final decision will ultimately not be up to them.
+Florida sports betting is now legal!
+Lawmakers in the state have made some recent updates to legalize sports betting, with the first app launching in November 2021.Jump to

-Florida could become a massive player in the US sports betting industry if it is eventually a legal option.
+Florida could become a massive player in the US sports betting industry.
 The state is one of the most populous in the country, and it is also home to a large number of professional sports teams.

 - Easily convert odds with this tool.